Course Substitution Committee (FL/QR/QI)

 - When appropriate:

-- A statement from Learning Center tutors academic coaches, CAPS counselors or ARS staff who worked with you during your attempt to succeed in the above course/s
+- A statement from Learning Center staff, tutors, academic coaches, CAPS counselors, or ARS staff who worked with you during your attempt to succeed in the above course/s

 - If you experienced similar problems at a previous institution or during high school, letters from professors, teachers, tutors, learning coaches or specialists.

-- Copies of graded work that demonstrates student’s “significant difficulties” or failure.
+- Copies of graded work that demonstrates student’s “significant difficulties.”

 - When appropriate: Reports or letters from professionals outside of the university:

-- If a disability exists that directly impacts the student’s performance in a Foreign Language/Quantitative Reasoning class
+- Recommended if a disability or mental health concern exists that directly impacts the student’s performance in a Foreign Language/Quantitative class.

 - When are requests for a course substitution reviewed?